nichodges/sprklst/sparklist-nic.md

 oNinja - A private, professional oDesk.
 You can pay to have competent people do high-skill/specialist tasks for you.
 Private, invite only, and relies on discretion.
 It's load balancing for upper management.

+NewsBalance - a news filtering/curation service that gives you articles you're interested in.
+As it builds up a profile of you, it finds someone completely opposite, and then highlights the things they're reading to give you a balanced view.
+It's like an anti-rabbithole.